ssyram/hax-dev/docs/frontend/evaluation.md

 - We include the **5,000 most downloaded** crates from crates.io.
 - We also include the **top 1,500 crates** in the **cryptography** category on crates.io, reflecting hax's relevance for verifying critical software like cryptographic libraries.

-> **TODO:** the numbers are wrong: I want to get more numbers.
-Currently we have top 1000k crates only.
-This is because the tool ran for 10 hours, and handled only 1k crates.
-The top 1k crates in the corpus `5k top crate \union top 1k5 crypto crates` is actually top 1k crates. (that makes sense)

 ### Success Rate

 Each crate falls into one of three categories: